 However, planning a destination wedding doesn’t come cheap.
 You may go back to your parents and ask them to break that wedding expenses fund, but your modern-day destination wedding with elaborate pre wedding sangeet, cocktails and the choicest wedding favours can add up to a lot more than what your parents put aside.

 Let’s be realistic, if you want a destination wedding, you will have to chip in rather large proportions of the wedding expenditure.
-A prudent option is to plan in advance.
+A prudent option is to

 How can you plan precisely for an event a few years away?

 Unlike investing for your retirement, planning for a specific event like a wedding needs a lot more detailing.
 Separate the necessary spends from the ‘frills’.
 Frills are additional arrangements which are desirable but not essential.

 Organising food for all the guests is non-negotiable but flying in a celebrity chef to do live counters, falls in the frills category.
 Similarly, think about which expenses you are willing to host for your guests and what you prefer them to pay for.
 The final expense you arrive at will have a bare minimum spend and the frills will depend on affordability.